ciax/utils/readme.txt

 #Required packages: coreutils,bash,sudo,perl,findutils(find),perl
 # command usage by prefix
-func.*.sh: source for loading functions;
+func.*.sh: should be source for loading functions;
-set.*.sh: use by source (i.e. source 'command')

 ### Git Tips
 #To make new repository